 The arbitrators should be persons able and willing to control the course of the proceeding and to make definitive rulings on substantive and procedural matters.

 Sophisticated counsel representing the parties are likely to know of individuals, especially of attorneys, who are well qualified and who meet the "independent and impartial" standard of Rule 7.1.
-CPR has established Panels of leading members of the bar, including former judges, who are highly qualified to serve as arbitrators.
-CPR's lists of panelists are available on request, and panel members may be contacted directly.
-Unless parties otherwise agree, Rule 5.1 requires that any arbitrator, not appointed by a party, shall be a member of the CPR Panels of Distinguished Neutrals.
+CPR has established Panels of prominent attorneys, including former judges, who are highly qualified to serve as arbitrators.
+CPR's lists of panelists are available on request, and panelists may be contacted directly.
+Unless parties otherwise agree, Rule 5.1 requires that any arbitrator, not appointed by a party, shall be a CPR Distinguished Neutral/Panelist.

 Tribunals of two arbitrators have been used on occasion, typically in complex technological disputes in which the objective was to structure a modus vivendi rather than only to arrive at conclusions as to liability and damages.
 The Rules may be modified to provide for a two-arbitrator Tribunal.